 Professor Aho won the Great Teacher Award for 2003 from the Society of Columbia Graduates.
 In 2014 he was again recognized for teaching excellence by winning the Distinguished Faculty Teaching Award from the Columbia Engineering Alumni Association.

-Professor Aho has received the IEEE John von Neumann Medal and is a Member of the U.S. National Academy of Engineering and of the American Academy of Arts and Sciences.
+Professor Aho has received the ACM A.M.
+Turing Award and the IEEE John von Neumann Medal.
+He is a Member of the U.S. National Academy of Engineering and of the American Academy of Arts and Sciences.
 He is a Fellow of the Royal Society of Canada.
 He shared the 2017 C&C prize with John Hopcroft and Jeff Ullman.
 He has received honorary doctorates from the Universities of Helsinki, Toronto and Waterloo, and is a Fellow of the American Association for the Advancement of Science, ACM, Bell Labs, and IEEE.

 Professor Aho is well known for his many papers and books on algorithms and data structures, programming languages, compilers, and the foundations of computer science.
 His book coauthors include John Hopcroft, Brian Kernighan, Monica Lam, Ravi Sethi, Jeff Ullman, and Peter Weinberger.